“Why can’t I lose weight, Steve?”

 There’s a huge difference between “exercise” and strength training when it comes to body composition.

-We cover this in a very in-depth manner in our “Can I Lose Weight and Build Muscle?” article – which is one giant Harry Potter allegory that you’ll love – but I’ll share the basics right here.
+We also cover this in a very in-depth manner in our “Can I Lose Weight and Build Muscle?” guide – which is one giant Harry Potter allegory that you’ll love – but I’ll share the basics right here.

 If your goal is consistent, permanent, healthy weight loss and weight management, 80-90% of the battle will be nutrition,